 Most graduate courses carry numbers at the 500- and 600-level.
 In some cases, courses below the 500 level may not be applicable toward Masters degree requirements, even though they may be recommended for students lacking a strong undergraduate background in a certain subject.
 The need for such courses may be determined by the graduate committee during a meeting with each student at the time he/she enters graduate school, or subsequently by the student's advisor.
 Research, seminar, and teaching courses make up the remaining credit hours needed to meet the university requirement of 90 semester hours for the Ph.D.

 All students are expected to register for the Colloquium (MATH 680) and the Current Mathematics Seminar (MATH 590).
-First and second year students must register for Teaching Seminar (MATH 591).
+First year students must register for Teaching Seminar (MATH 591) in the fall sesmester and second year students must register for Teaching Seminar (Math 591) in both fall and spring semesters.

 MATH 690 is intended for MATH graduate students pursuing reading courses with a prospective advisor or other faculty member, at early stages of her/his training.
 Advanced graduate students doing thesis research should sign up for MATH 800.
 Typically, students will receive 6 hours of (MATH 800) credit for summer research and 3 to 9 hours per semester for MATH 800, for research during their later years.
 The advisor will determine the actual amount of credit given.
 The research course serves two main functions: